About this Award

 Submit a Nomination

-Nominations for 2020 will open in September 2019.
+Nominations must be submitted electronically.
 All materials completed and submitted for each nomination must be received by the APTA Honors and Awards Program on or before December 1, 2019, to be considered for the 2020 Honors and Awards Program.
 Please note that the nominator is responsible for reviewing and ensuring the proper completion of all steps within the online nomination submission process before final submission.

 View past award recipients for this award (.pdf).